- The Lab houses a Techno Isel 3-axis CNC router with a tool changer

 Files Available for Download

-To use the CNC Router, first schedule an orientation with the Lab Manager or Mechanician and come with a digital model file for review.
+To use the CNC Router, first schedule an general orientation with Staff using a Staff Consultation reservation using the DFL Online Scheduler.Links to an external site.
+If possible provide a digital model file for review.
 The CNC has a 4’ x 8’ bed size.
-Height limitations are more complicated and may vary depending upon project dimensions, tool choice, and tool path design; these are covered in detail during a special CNC orientation.
-A CNC job has five steps and may require separate appointments for each one.
+Height limitations for the stock/model are more complicated and may vary depending upon project dimensions, tool choice, and tool path design; these are covered in detail during a special CNC orientation.
+A CNC job has four steps and may require two to three consultations to complete.

-Bits: Most all commonly used bits will be provided by the DFL, except for 1/4” up and down bits which are available in the CED Materials Store.
+Bits: Most all commonly used bits will be provided by the DFL.
 For unique cuts, specialty bits may be suggested along with ideas on where to purchase them.

 Completed work will be placed for pick-up in an assigned locker located in the Shop Yard adjacent to the Digital Fabrication Lab, 279 Wurster Hall